 --Color mixing (#S-4, S-4A)

 How is this material best used?
-To cover all the "Stargazers" material might take several years, so most teachers will probably pick up just a few select units.
+To cover all the "Stargazers" material would take several years (and extraordinary patience), so most teachers will probably pick and choose among the units.

 Astronomy classes may choose sections #1 to #8-c, (omit #4-b and #5-b), then perhaps #9-a, #9-c and #10, possibly tidbits from #10-a to #12-a, then #S-2, S-3, S-6, S-7 and S-7a then #25 to #29-c.
 Frank Lock who teaches high school science at Lakewood, Florida has created and tested a course based on a somewhat similar selection, with a sound pedagogical methodology.